-Easter fast approaches, and with it comes temperatures hurtling steadily to the high nineties, pre-made baskets in every grocery store, and of course, a sense of something renewing in the air.
+Easter fast approaches in Belize, and with it comes temperatures hurtling steadily to the high nineties, pre-made baskets in every grocery store, and of course, a sense of something renewing in the air.

 Most of all, it is in us.

-Because, for some, Easter is about multicolored plastic eggs with candy hidden along windowsills, for others it’s about church, in the definition of a Sunday best, and for someone else it’s two weeks off from work and school to catch up on that book that’s taken a while to get to.
+Because, for some, Easter is about multicolored plastic eggs with candy hidden along windowsills and for others, it’s about church in the definition of a Sunday best and for someone else it’s taking that Good Friday to Easter Monday off from work and school to catch up with a book that it’s taken a while to get to.

 But mostly, Easter in Belize is about family.
 A family whose bond is ready to be strengthened from spending time together exploring their own country during the long weekend – minus on Good Friday.
 (Because if grandma has taught us anything, it’s to never go swimming on a Good Friday.)